 Routine cleaning is an absolute must in every house, condominium, apartment, school, healthcare facility and commercial building.
 Dusting furniture, cleaning windows, vacuuming carpet, polishing floors, removing clutter/debris, and taking out the trash can help keep living spaces and workplaces clean, sanitary, inviting and, in many cases, safe.
 Moreover, clean spaces make people happy and less distracted.
 For business owners, this also means greater employee productivity.

-These are just some of the many reasons why the cleaning services industry in the United States is expected to grow at an annual rate of 10% over the next five years.
+These are just some of the many reasons why the cleaning services industry in the United States is expected to grow at an annual rate of 10 percent over the next five years.
 This incredible growth is being noticed by entrepreneurs throughout the country, many of whom are launching their own cleaning businesses.
 If you want to make some serious profits and are not afraid to get your hands dirty, owning a commercial or residential cleaning business might be for you.
 In this Balboa Capital blog post, we explain how to start a cleaning business.

 Carve your niche.